Static and Dynamic BART for Rank-Order Data: Nonparametric Thurstone Models for Rank-Order Data

 The model in Eq.~\eqref{eq:model_TMD} poses an identification problem since the observations only provide information about the ordering of the elements in $\z$, which implies that the parameters $(\boldsymbol{\gamma},\sigma_\varepsilon^2)$ are not separately identifiable from the likelihood.
 Therefore, to ensure the identification of the parameters, we fix $\sigma_\varepsilon^2 = 1$.\footnote{If one is interested in interpreting the coefficients of some covariates, then it would be necessary to impose the additional constraint the $\boldsymbol{\gamma} \in \Gamma = \{ \boldsymbol{\gamma} \in\R^N: \mathbf{1}_N' \boldsymbol{\gamma} = 0 \}$, where $\mathbf{1}_N$ is an $N$-dimensional vector with all entries equal to 1.}

 Consider a framework where no temporal observations are available or the time dependence is irrelevant to the analysis.
 Moreover, we assume each individual in a collection of $M$ professionals or rankers provides a ranking list of the same set of $N$ items, as is common in many real-world situations such as sports analytics and customer reviews.
 To investigate data without temporal dependence, we define a new static model that extends the Thurston approach in Eq.~\eqref{eq:model_TMD} by including the BART specification from Eq.~\eqref{eq:BART_approx_f} for the conditional mean of the latent scores.
-Specifically, we generalise Eq.~\eqref{eq:model_TMD} by assuming ranker-specific scores, $\z_j$.
-To account for external information that might affect the rankers' decision process, we can include item- and ranker-specific covariates, $\mathbf{x}_{i}^a \in\R^{K_a}$ and $\mathbf{x}_{j}^r \in\R^{K_r}$, as well as covariates specific to both alternatives and rankers, $\mathbf{w}_{ij} \in\R^{K_w}$.
-Then, for each pair $(i,j)$, we replace the intercept $\gamma_{ij}$ with an unknown function of the covariates, $f$.
-Moreover, to cope with potential deviations from linearity and to allow for wide changes in the dynamics of the rankers' score, we adopt a nonparametric approach based on a BART specification for the latent regression function, $f$.
+Specifically, we generalise Eq.~\eqref{eq:model_TMD} by assuming ranker-specific scores, $\z_j$, and, for each pair $(i,j)$, we replace the intercept $\gamma_{ij}$ with an unknown function of the covariates, $f$.
+Moreover, to cope with potential nonlinearities, interactions, and discontinuities in the rankers' dynamic scores, we adopt a nonparametric approach based on a BART specification for the latent regression function, $f$.